D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Introduction

 Recently, representation learning-based rectification techniques have significantly enhanced the visualization and readability of distorted document images.
-These methods employed convolutional neural networks (CNNs) and transformers to learn 2D deformation field (backward map) that maps the warped image to the scanned image, thereby optimizing the geometric dewarping task \cite{Ma2018DocUNetDI, Das2019DewarpNetSD, Liu2020GeometricRO, Xie2020DewarpingDI, Feng2021DocTrDI, Xie2022DocumentDW, Jiang2022RevisitingDI, Feng2022GeometricRL, Dai2023MataDocMA, Li2023LayoutawareSD, Li2023ForegroundAT, Yu_2024_WACV, 10327775, hertlein2025docmatcher, zhang2025enhancing, han2025docmamba}.
+These methods employed convolutional neural networks (CNNs) and transformers to learn 2D deformation field (backward map) that maps the warped image to the scanned image, thereby optimizing the geometric dewarping task \cite{Ma2018DocUNetDI, Das2019DewarpNetSD, Liu2020GeometricRO, Xie2020DewarpingDI, Feng2021DocTrDI, Xie2022DocumentDW, Jiang2022RevisitingDI, Feng2022GeometricRL, Dai2023MataDocMA, Li2023LayoutawareSD, Li2023ForegroundAT, Yu_2024_WACV, 10327775, hertlein2025docmatcher, zhang2025dvd, zhang2025enhancing, han2025docmamba, Zhang2022MariorMR}.
 For example, DocUNet \cite{Ma2018DocUNetDI} utilized UNet networks to regress the 2D backward map.
-DocTr \cite{Feng2021DocTrDI} introduced a transformer-based approach to analyze the dependencies among features extracted from warped images.
+DDCP \cite{Xie2022DocumentDW} developed a method to predict the mapping between control points and reference points, convert the sparse mapping into a backward mapping through interpolation, and remap the original distorted document image to a corrected version.
 DocReal \cite{Yu_2024_WACV} combined channel and spatial attention to enhance control point prediction to better capture local deformations.
-These methods utilized CNNs or attention mechanism to directly regress 2D deformation fields.
+These methods utilized CNNs or attention mechanism to directly regress 2D deformation fields but cannot effectively integrate the multi-granular features of the document, lacking the information guidance of the internal attributes.